 1. The long term objective must be to stabilise the population growth of the UK.

-3. In 2014 there were an estimated 632,000 immigrants to the UK and 320,000 emigrants giving a figure for net migration of 312,000.
-Reducing net migration to between 50k and 70k; the level of the 1980s and 1990s, would still allow for substantial flows each way.
-It would have no impact on the increasing numbers of tourists and business visitors that we all want to see.
+3. In 2014 there were an estimated 641,000 immigrants to the UK and 323,000 emigrants giving a figure for net migration of 318,000.
+Reducing net migration as proposed would still allow for substantial flows each way.
+It would not prevent the increasing numbers of tourists and business visitors that we all want to see.

-5. What is needed is more effective immigration controls and enforcement of immigration law.
+5. What is needed is more effective immigration control and enforcement of immigration law.
 A target for net migration remains essential for focusing government policy.

 8. There is still considerable scope for action on outflows.
 Non-EU outflow has remained at around 100,000 per year despite the inflow reaching well above 300,000 at times.
 Steps have already been taken to make some legal migration more temporary so that fewer people are entitled to stay on and settle.